 - Then automatically system will download and install the new driver.

-Now, with updated graphics card any kind of video streaming related problems should be fixed if that’s what was causing it in the first place.
+Now, with an updated graphics cards any kind of video streaming-related problems should be fixed if that’s what was causing it in the first place.

 Uninstall and reinstall Netflix